Mikhail Tyurin: Spacewalks

-As of June 2010, Tyurin has performed four career spacewalks.
-Tyurin's EVA time through four spacewalks is 17 hours and 14 minutes.
+As of December 2025, Tyurin has performed five career spacewalks.
+Tyurin's EVA time through four spacewalks is 25 hours and 31 minutes.

 Tyurin conducted his first three career spacewalks during the Expedition 3 mission to the ISS.
 On October 8, 2001, Tyurin and Dezhurov ventured outside ISS to mark the 100th spacewalk to be carried out by Russian cosmonauts.
 The main objective of the spacewalk was to outfit the Pirs Docking Compartment and make connections between that newly arrived compartment and the Zvezda module.
 The spacewalkers installed a cable that allows space walk radio communications between the two station sections.
 They also installed handrails on the new compartment and an exterior ladder that will be used to help spacewalkers leave Pirs hatch.
 Tyurin and Dezhurov also installed a Strela cargo crane onto the station.
 The spacewalk lasted 4 hours and 58 minutes ending at 19:21 UTC.

 Mikhail Tyurin wearing an Orlan spacesuit.

 On October 15, 2001, Tyurin performed his second career spacewalk.
 The two spacewalkers returned to space outside the ISS from the Pirs airlock.
 Dezhurov and Tyurin installed Russian commercial experiments on the exterior of Pirs.
 Among the experiments is a set of investigations of how various materials react to the space environment over a long time.
 Called MPAC-SEEDS, the investigation is housed in three briefcase-sized containers.
 The spacewalk lasted 5 hours and 52 minutes.

 On December 3, 2001, Tyurin conducted his third career spacewalk.
 Dressed in Orlan spacesuits, Tyurin and Dezhurov floated out of the Pirs airlock at 13:20 UTC.
 Dezhurov and Tyurin used a cutting tool to remove an errant rubber seal that had prevented a Progress resupply ship from firmly docking with the ISS.
 The two spacewalkers also took pictures of the debris, which was a rubberized seal from the previous cargo ship, and of the docking interface.
 The spacewalk lasted 2 hours and 46 minutes.